 The first trimester is a time of incredible change, and it’s also when the risk of miscarriage is naturally at its highest.
 Because of this, some massage therapists prefer to wait until the second trimester to begin prenatal massage.
 This isn’t because massage is known to cause problems, but rather as a precaution to avoid any potential liability or association.
 If you’re feeling good and want a massage during this time, the key is communication.
 Talk to your doctor first, and then have an open conversation with a certified prenatal therapist about your comfort level and any concerns you might have.

-Guidelines for the Second and Third Trimesters
+Safety and Comfort in the Second and Third Trimesters

 Once you enter the second trimester, you’re in the sweet spot for prenatal massage.
 This is when many of the common aches and pains, like backaches and hip discomfort, really start to set in.
 As your pregnancy progresses, you can adjust the frequency of your massages to meet your needs.
 Many find that a massage every two weeks is perfect during the second trimester, increasing to once a week as they get closer to their due date.
 During these sessions, you’ll likely be positioned on your side with pillows for support, as this takes all pressure off your abdomen and is the safest position for you and the baby.